FreeTubeApp/yt-trending-scraper/README.md

 __geoLocation__ is an optional parameter to change the country (e.g. JP for Japan) of the trending page.

 __parseCreatorOnRise__ is an optional parameter which allows the parser to process any horizontal video list, which usually is a creator on the rise.
-But this is not always available.
+But this is not always available, so the scraper will process as usual even when the parameter is set to true.
 Defaults to **false**
 ```javascript
 ytrend.scrape_trending_page('JP', true).then((data) =>{
     console.log(data);